Satoh-D/jquery-dispgmap-js/README.md

-jquery-compilehandlebarstmpl-js
+jquery-dispmap-js
 ===============================

-__"jQuery CompileHandlebarsTmpl.js" is a jQuery Plugin to use easily "Handlebars.js"__
+__"jquery-dispgmap.js" is a jQuery Plugin to use easily Embeding Google Map__

 ## Demo